nlnzcollservices/harvester_manager/secrets_method.md

 To prevent the acciedental sharing of secrets, there is a carefully proscribed method that should be adhered to.

+The local file contains all your secrets in the clear.
+Be aware.

 ## Summary

 There is local file that is stored on any local machine, not in the git folder.
 It holds the various keys etc, and is never shared.